hfakoor222/Palo_Alto_Scripting/README.md

 The script drills down into the XML grouping of the data structures of the firewall and returns a report of mismatched policies or configurations.

+For example notice in below the script will return services that exist in one Firewall and not the other.
+But it will also return services that exist in both firewalls but configured configured differently.
+If http exists in one firewall and not other we return difference.
+If http exists in both but configuration in sdifferent different we return difference.
 ```xml
 <entry name="Developer_To_WebServer" uuid="23ed0110-084e-44e8-9ed5-88fac9d64d45">
             <to>